ABOUT THE WRITERS

 Alden Nagel is the founder and editor of Nut Hole Publishing, and also a writer.
-You can find him on Instagram: @aldenwnagel.
-His debut novella FAG SYMPHONY is out now, via us.
+You can find him on Instagram: @alden_nagel_.
+His debut novella FAG SYMPHONY is out now, via Nut Hole Publishing.
+He has an upcoming novella entitled Salination Mountains, and a (paired) novel entitled The Desalinated Exosphere.

 Griffin S. is a writer, visual artist and noise musician.
 You can probably find him manipulating samples, reading James Ellroy or Philip K. Dick and smoking.
 He lives in Los Angeles.
-His debut novella Jackal Dog is out now, via us.
+His debut novella Jackal Dog is out now, via Nut Hole Publishing.

 As far as what I've been up to, a lot of creative projects actually.
 Let's be honest, no one really wants to talk about their day job and neither do I. I have some photoshoots in the works that I'm excited about, getting to work with some awesome people I am stoked to have the chance to collaborate with.